 The character breakfast at Topolino’s Terrace has a prix fixe menu.
-The table receives a basket of pastries and each guest will select an entree from the menu.
+Each table receives a basket of pastries.
+Then guests will select an entree from the menu.

-The cost of the meal is set.
-At this time, an adult character breakfast at Topolino’s costs $42.00.
-The price of the kid’s prix fixe meal is $27.00.
+At the time of this meal, an adult character breakfast at Topolino’s costs $42.00, and the price of the kid’s prix fixe meal was $27.00.

 Popular entree items include: